Herbal Tea Recipes

 Ginger and peppermint both have a long history of use in calming the stomach, and their flavors complement each other nicely.

 Lemon balm adds a fresh lemony flavor, and also helps relieve the stress that can lead to an upset stomach.
-If you don't have lemon balm, you'll find that the tea works fine without it.
+If you don't have lemon balm, you will find that the tea works fine without it.

 Prep Time: 5 minutes